zulhfreelancer/slack_daily_stand_up/README.md

 [Take a closer look at the Slack result](http://i.imgur.com/Dk9a7B0.png)

-A simple Rails app to daily stand-up record with Slack channel notification.
+A simple Rails app to keep team daily stand-up records with Slack channel notification.

 Using Shoryuken + AWS SQS for background job + Slack API.
 Markdown supported.

 ### Installation Guide